 EECE 4231 - Communication Theory (3)

 Frequency and time domain; modulation, random signal theory, autocorrelation; noise, communication systems.
-PREREQUISITE: EECE 3203 and MATH 4235.
+PREREQUISITE: EECE 3203 and EECE 4235.

 EECE 4232 - Discrete Signal Process (3)

 Introduction to discrete-time signal analysis; includes discrete system concepts, discrete-time Fourier analysis, sampling of continuous-time signals, z-transform, and transform analysis of discrete time systems; structures for discrete-time systems and discrete filter design techniques.
 PREREQUISITE: EECE 3204 and MATH 4635.

 Probability and statistics applied to electrical and computer engineering problems; probability and random variables; statistics and techniques for estimating them; techniques for characterization of signals using autocorrelation, cross-correlation and power spectra; determination of effects of discrete and analog filters on random signals, Bayesian detection and estimation; Markov random processes.
 PREREQUISITE: EECE 3204.

 EECE 4241 - Solid State Physcl Electronics (3)

 Quantum concepts; statistics; crystal structure; conduction processes in solids; p-n junctions and devices; field-effect devices; charge transfer devices.
 PREREQUISITE: EECE 3211.